SafeHome.org may receive compensation from some providers listed on this page. Learn More

 The power cord is pretty short at only 6.5 feet.
 That limits how far away you can place the camera from a power outlet – without an extension cord, anyway.
 We went with the battery-powered Stick Up Cam.
 Cords just don’t go with the look of our apartment.
 We do give Ring credit for its wide range of choices, though.

-Those are really the only drawbacks I ran into installing Ring cams; otherwise, you’re going to get the same easy setup and installation as many wireless security cameras available today.
+Those are the only drawbacks I ran into installing Ring cams; otherwise, you’re going to get the same easy setup and installation as many wireless security cameras available today.

 Beyond installation, let’s explore the ins and outs of each camera in Ring’s suite, starting with the Stick Up Cam.